decretist/Dissertation/Chapter2/chapter2.md

 He therefore concludes that:

-> Such was the Master [Peter Lombard], who put forward [*ponit*] his own opinions, and confirmed [them] from the opinions of the Fathers.
+> Such was the Master [Peter Lombard], who put forward [*ponit*] his own opinions and confirmed [them] from the opinions of the Fathers.
 Whence he truly ought to be called the author of this book.[^12]